Prospective Undergraduate Researchers

 I am always interested in having motivated Caltech undergraduates join my group either for Summer Undergraduate Research Fellowships (SURF) during the summer, or for projects during the academic year.
 I prefer to take students during the academic year since then projects can have a longer horizon.
 Non-Caltech students can also apply for positions through the SURF program as well, or the WAVE Fellows program.

-Caltech undergrads who would like to join my research group should send email well ahead of the SURF deadline (or the term in which they would like to start research) in order to ensure that there is time to meet and develop an appropriate plan for the project.
-This process often takes multiple meetings over a few weeks.
+Caltech undergrads who would like to join my research group may send email directly, but because of the large number of such requests, I am not always able to respond.
+I typically advertise available positions via the CMS/EE partners mailing list in order to publicize opportunities.
+If you see such a call for applications go out, please do not hesitate to follow up with me about the details of the projects.
 Often, it will be necessary to do significant reading as preparation before the research can begin, e.g., via a 3-6 unit CS 90 during the Spring term before a SURF begins.